-Your body shows signs of a strong immune system very often.
+Your body shows signs of a strong immune system pretty often.
 One example is when you get a mosquito bite.
 The red, bumpy itch is a sign of your immune system at work.
-The flu or a cold is an example of your body failing to stop the germs/bacteria before they get in.
-When you recover from the cold or flu, it’s proof that your immune system was able to eliminate the invader after learning about it.
+The flu or a cold is a typical example of your body failing to stop the germs/bacteria before they get in.
+However, when you recover from the cold or flu, it’s proof that your immune system was able to eliminate the invader after learning about it and reacting to its defense.
 If your immune system did nothing, you would never get over the cold, or anything else for that matter.
 When you are sick, your body isn’t able to perform at its full potential.

-Depending on the nature of what’s got you under the weather, a prescription or over-the-counter medication may be needed.
+Depending on the nature of what’s got you under the weather, a prescription or over-the-counter medication may be needed if your immune system isn't reacting or responding quickly enough.
+That too is normal; antibiotics were created for this very reason.
 The good news is there are many things you can do to keep your immune system strong and healthy.

 Living a healthy lifestyle is your single best option to a strong immune system.
 Every part of your body functions better when it is fueled with healthy foods, a positive environment, and minimal stress.
-Here are some easy tips for a stronger immune system…
+Sound ideal?
+Here are some easy tips for a stronger immune system that won't overwhelm you.

 Enjoy moderate exposure to sunlight a few times each week.
 Vitamin D is imperative for strengthening your immune system.
 If you’re not able to get outside, consider a Vitamin D supplement as a substitute.
-Fresh air is good for everyone!
+Fresh air is good for everyone and a change of scenery is always a plus.
+Of course, with exposure to the sun, it's also equally as important to wear SPF — and wear it daily.

 Foods with good bacteria, like yogurt, have positive health benefits.
 Probiotics can help your digestive system function normal and stay balanced.
 After all, 80% of your immune system is located in your digestive system, so it’s best to keep your stomach healthy and happy.